0xc0dec/demos/README.md

 # About
-A number of graphics demos made for learning and playing around with.
+Graphics demos made for learning and playing around with.
 The code is (hopefully) clean and self-documented, all dependencies are included for easier building.

 # Building and running